 - Codes adopted by ICTV will be used.
 They are in capital letters, except in cases where a letter in lower case is added to differentiate between two viruses with the same initials, e.g. TMV and ToMV.

-- In case there is a deviation from the code used by ICTV, an explanatory note will be added to the text.
+- In case there is a deviation from the code used by ICTV, an explanatory footnote will be added to the list.

 - In general two letters corresponding to the first letter of the genus and species of the Latin name will be used, e.g. Fusarium oxysporum = Fo.

 - The use of a single code for different pests affecting a crop species will be avoided.
-In such cases the second or any other relevant letter of the species name will be added to the code, e.g. Corynespora cassiicola and Cladosporium cucumerinum are two different diseases in gherkin and the assigned codes are Cca and Ccu, respectively.
+In such cases the second or any other relevant letter of the species name will be added to the code, e.g. Corynespora cassiicola and Cladosporium cucumerinum are two different pests in cucumber and the assigned codes are Cca and Ccu, respectively.

-- For different subspecies of a pest in the same crop species causing different diseases, the subspecies will be defined by a letter in lower case, e.g. Fol and For respectively for Fusarium oxysporum f. sp. lycopersici and Fusarium oxysporum f. sp. radicis-lycopersici in tomato.
+- For different subspecies, pathovars or formae speciales of a pest in the same crop species the subspecies will be defined by an additional letter in lower case, e.g. Fol and For respectively for Fusarium oxysporum f. sp. lycopersici and Fusarium oxysporum f. sp. radicis-lycopersici in tomato.

 - / (slash) – to separate pest codes